smittytone/RP2040-FreeRTOS/README.md

 1. Connect your device.
 1. Install the app: `./deploy.sh`.
     * If you have changed the name of the project, run this as: `./deploy.sh build/App/<MY_PROJECT>.uf2`.

+## IDEs

+Workspace files are included for the Visual Studio Code and Xcode IDEs.

 ## Copyright and Licences